-Lawyer Tim Dickson found this out quickly when he argued polygamy shouldn't be a crime in a 2011 legal reference.
+Lawyer Tim Dickson found this out quickly when he argued polygamy shouldn't be a crime in a 2011 constitutional case.
 He made a case that the law should target specific harms, like statutory rape.

 Dickson says the reason Chief Justice Robert Bauman upheld polygamy as illegal was because of the cultural baggage that comes with it.
 "Part of that was a cruel arithmetic idea: the idea that in a small community you are going to have to force out men, that you're going to have to compel women into marriage, and that polygamy cannot arise by way of free and informed choice," he said.

 Quinton's experience certainly supports the baggage theory.
 She says the pressure to marry young was very real, and the only thing she knew.
 She was taught not to ask questions, to put her feelings "on a shelf" and to obey her parents and religious leaders no matter what.
 To her, it was "a matter of life and death."